invisibleacropolis-ops/RNGEN/data/monsters/monsREADME.md

 ### Behaviour lexicon

 Author complementary `WordListResource` files that describe behaviours, combat styles, and habitats.
 Break the catalogue into focused themes such as "aggressive openers", "territorial responses", "habitat-specific verbs", and "social patterns".
 These datasets feed into descriptive suffixes (e.g., "that stalks the dunes") or title prefixes ("The Cradle-Watcher").
+Use `behaviours_template.tres` for a quick starting list and expand it into theme-specific catalogues.

 ## Creature vocalisation data